An archetype is to the psyche what the body is to the mind.

 In myth: Persephone, Prosepina, Inanna, Isis, Minoan Snake Goddess.

-Greatest Strengths: Empathy, creativity
+Greatest Strengths: Empathy, creativity, receptiveness

 In Myth: Demeter, Ceres, Yemanja, Anahita, Nut, Cybele, Gaia, Tara, Tlazolteotz, Akua’ Ba, Gwandusu, Isis, Kali Ma

 Unlike “the lover” which inspires a woman to procreate, the “mother” is driven by the actual idea of motherhood.
 Even when a “mother” woman is childless, or beyond childbearing years, she is responsible, protective, and finds great satisfaction in taking care of others. “

-Greatest Strengths: Nurturing, persistent, compassionate
+Greatest Strengths: Nurturing, persistent, compassionate, grounded

 In Myth: Hera, Juno, Frigg, Isis, Parvati, Asherah

 As a companion, “queen” women are often attracted to powerful, assertive men, and are capable of demonstrating complete loyalty to their spouse and his personal goals.
-Like Hera of myth, who was repeatedly humiliated by Zeus’ many extramarital affairs, Hera women are predisposed to feel jealousy and rage towards other women, particularly those who threaten their position socially or romantically.
-They are likely to overlook their spouses transgressions for the sake of the marriage.
+Like Hera of myth, who was repeatedly humiliated by Zeus’ many extramarital affairs, queen women are predisposed to feel jealousy and rage towards other women, particularly those who threaten their position socially or their status as a wife.
+They are likely to overlook their partner’s transgressions for the sake of the marriage.